Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 	_Setting the Virtual Machine Mode_

-1. In the **Virtual machine Options** page, leave the default values and click the finish button to create the new virtual machine.
+1. In the **Virtual machine options** page, leave the default values and click the finish button to create the new virtual machine.

 	![Virtual Machine Options](Images/vm-options.png?raw=true "Virtual Machine Options")